The InTime Flow¶

 1. Analyze Design¶

-If results are not available the user will be prompted to let InTime build the active revision/run before proceeding.
+If the design has not been compiled yet, the user will be prompted to let InTime build it before proceeding.
 The default revision then becomes the parent revision of the strategy evaluation step.
 Using the parent revision, InTime generates strategies which are optimized for the design.

 2. Strategy Generation & Learning¶

 When InTime generates strategies, it uses built-in knowledge that is optimized for the design.
 This knowledge leads to strategies with higher probabilities of improving the design's performance in order to meet design goals.

 Strategies can consist of timing and location constraints as well as synthesis and place-and-route settings.

 - Auto Floorplan: Floorplanning constraints for critical logic.

 - Smart Parameter Selection: Synthesis, place-and-route settings and timing constraints.